Safe sleep recommendations state the your baby should not have loose blankets in their crib until they at least 12 months old.

 - Bamboo: a soft, breathable material that has a natural stretch and is hypoallergenic.

-- Fleece: a warm yet breathable material which helps keep your baby the right temperature in winter without overheating.
+- Fleece: a warm yet breathable material that helps keep your baby the right temperature in winter without overheating.

 - Muslin: given its thinness, muslin is perfect for hot weather and summer swaddling.